Brad-Edwards/COMP466TMA2/README.md

 5. Did I mention frameworks and libraries?
 Doing these projects this way when I know JQuery, Node.JS, AngularJS, React and all the rest are out there was a little painful.
 I understand the purpose of the exercise, but from what I read JavaScript development is so entwined with frameworks and libraries that I think leaving them out may do more harm than good.

+6. This is not sterling code.
+My inexperience shows, and it is a bit painful to put it out there.
+But it will be something to look back on and show progress over time.

 Assignment 2:

 Part 1